DaanSelen/ntos/README.md

 ### Prerequisites:
 - A configured remote management system, such as MeshCentral (the installation of such a system is beyond the scope of NTOS).<br>
 Such a remote management system often provides a way to install an agent.
 To incorporate this into the NTOS installation do:<br>
-`Paste your installation commands into ./configs/<your-configuration>/finish.sh at line 64 to 66.`
+Paste your installation commands into the root part, for example: `./configs/minimal/finish.sh at line 64 to 66.`

     > If you do not configure a remote management system, then your system will be hard to debug or trouble-shoot (because of the fool-proof nature).<br>
     > Personally I've used MeshCentral which is free and works great!
 Link is [here](https://github.com/Ylianst/MeshCentral)